kahanib/kahanib.github.io/_posts/2022-02-10-simple-algorithmic-trading.md

 ### Data
 cryptodatadownload (https://www.cryptodatadownload.com/data/binance/) is a good resurses, they have data sets for the main crypto coines which incloud Daily, Hourly and minuts
 I am using the one minuts data set.
 I have download it in a CSV format and than clean it with Python.
 I have also upload a jupyter notebook with code I am usign in the following link:
+For the 5 minutes time frame the first data point is Speptember 9, 2019 and the last is: Feb 7, 2022. containig  252,963 data points (30 minuts we have 42,165 data points and 10,548 for the 2 hours).

 ### Parameters
 There are many parmaeters we can play with, lets focus on the main one.
 We will use two moving average, fast and slow, so we need to decide about that.
 Also we need to decide about time frame...i.g how often do we want our bot to check the price.